Cepa95/OnlineTrainingSystem/README.md

 4. **For Coaches**
    - Coaches can create customized workout plans for their clients.
+   - Coaches can streamline their workflow and enhance efficiency by utilizing templates to create workouts.

 5. **For Clients**
    - Clients can fill out forms designed to track their progress.